albertjoseph0/python-authenticated-mcp-server-scaffold/python-authenticated-mcp-server-scaffold/README.md

 # Python Authenticated MCP Server Scaffold

-This project is a reference implementation of an authenticated [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) server written in Python.
-It demonstrates how to broker access to multiple proprietary data sources while exposing them to ChatGPT (or any MCP-capable client) through well-defined tools.
+This is a reference implementation of an authenticated [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) server written in Python.
+It demonstrates how to expose multiple proprietary data sources to ChatGPT (or any MCP-capable client) through well-defined tools.

 The scaffold includes two families of tools you can use as-is or replace with custom integrations:

-- **Vector Store Transcript Tools (`search`, `fetch`)** – index and retrieve travel-industry expert-call transcripts from an OpenAI Vector Store.
+- **Vector Store Transcript Tools (`search`, `fetch`)** – retrieve documents (in our example, travel-industry expert-call transcripts) from an OpenAI Vector Store.
 These two tools satisfy the requirements for ChatGPT’s Deep Research workflow.
 - **Airfare Trend Tool (`airfare_trend_insights`)** – surface structured airfare pricing and demand data backed by local CSV/TSV/JSON files.

 You can swap these example data sources for your own by updating the tool implementations in `server/app.py`.